gatsby-uc/plugins/CONTRIBUTING.md

 ### Eslint

 At this time the Repo doesn't have an opinion on this.
 We're open to it if someone has a suggestion on what this should be.

+## Code Owners

+We are experimenting with using [Github's CODEOWNERS](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) tooling to notify contributors when certain files are editted.
+(E.g. Stewards are required to approve any changes in community docs.)
+You can see our [CODEOWNERS file](https://github.com/gatsby-uc/plugins/blob/main/.github/CODEOWNERS) for more info.

+If you would like to help own maintaining a plugin long term, please submit a PR adding yourself as a code owner.